matt-wisdom/file_organizer/README.md

 </pre>
 **Extending fotools**
 <pre>
-To extend fotools, all you need do is create a python file with a class named 'Extension' or whatever you want, import and inherit the DefaultOrganizer class from organizer.py and create methods for whatever feature you need to extend.
+To extend fotools, all you need do is create a python file in the extensions folder with a class named 'Extension' or whatever you want, import and inherit the DefaultOrganizer class  from organizer.py and create methods for whatever feature you need to extend.
 To extend a method simply create a similar method with name similar to that of the method name without the 'default_' prepended to it e.g 'default_fuzzy_search' becomes 'fuzzy_search'.